laravel/docs/prompts.md

 Laravel Prompts is a PHP package for adding beautiful and user-friendly forms to your command-line applications, with browser-like features including placeholder text and validation.

-Laravel Prompts is perfect for accepting user input in your [Artisan Console Commands](/docs/{{version}}/artisan#writing-commands), but it may also be used in any command-line PHP project!
+Laravel Prompts is perfect for accepting user input in your [Artisan console commands](/docs/{{version}}/artisan#writing-commands), but it may also be used in any command-line PHP project.

 > **Note**
 > Laravel Prompts supports macOS, Linux, and Windows with WSL.
-For more information, please see the [Unsupported Environments & Fallbacks](#fallbacks) section.
+For more information, please see our documentation on [unsupported environments & fallbacks](#fallbacks).

 <a name="installation"></a>
 ## Installation

-Laravel Prompts already come installed and configured with the latest version of Laravel.
+Laravel Prompts is already included with the latest release of Laravel.

-Laravel Prompts may also be installed in plain PHP projects by using the Composer package manager:
+Laravel Prompts may also be installed in your other PHP projects by using the Composer package manager:

 ```shell
 composer require laravel/prompts